enricobottazzi/ZKverse/README.md

 ### Verify the proof in the smart contract!

-The smart contract works that you pass in the proof and you get the verification back (bool true or false)

 Snarkjs provides a tool that generates a solidity code to validate this proof!